Luka Kovač: Relationships

-Once their secret is out, Abby's slowness planning their wedding begins to frustrate Luka, so he takes action.
+Once their secret is out, Luka realizes that planning their wedding is stressing Abby out, so he takes action.
 In the episode "I Don't," Luka prepares a surprise wedding for Abby, and then convinces her to marry him then and there.
 The night before they are due to depart for their honeymoon, however, he receives a call from Croatia informing him that his father is ill, so the honeymoon is postponed, while Luka makes an urgent trip to his native country.
 He is gone much longer than expected (six months), and Abby struggles to keep their lives in Chicago together while Luka is away.
 When Kovač returns home he is happy to see Joe and Abby.
 News soon arrived that his father died in Croatia.
 While preparing to return to Croatia, Abby tells him that she has relapsed but does not tell him that she slept with another doctor while she was drunk and blacked out.
 While Abby seeks help for her alcoholism, Luka and Joe return to Croatia for his father's funeral.
 While Abby is in rehab, Luka briefly returns to Chicago to visit her, at which time he quit his job at County.
 Upon her release from rehab, Abby joins him, and tells him about her alcohol induced infidelity.
 They return to the US soon after, and Luka struggles with forgiving Abby’s mistakes.
 He tries to decide what to do about his marriage, ignoring Abby's remorse and attempts to work on their problems in a completely uncharacteristic way.
 Luka moves out of their home, though he does not seek legal separation or consider divorce.
 He takes a position as a doctor in a small hospice voicing a desire to do some good.
 There he meets an elderly man who teaches (or maybe reminds him of) some lessons about life and forgiveness, and in the Season 14 finale, Luka forgives Abby after first confronting Kevin Moretti.
 Luka tells Abby that he finally realized that marriage isn’t something static and concrete, it’s something you fight for and work on.
 As long as they love each other (using a metaphor about rowing a boat), they’ll be okay.
 He suggests to Abby that they leave Chicago, and they decide to go.